a-chen711/Smart-Directed-Fire-Sprinkler/README.md

 # Capstone Project: Smart Fire Sprinkler

-This repository contains the software portion of my Undergraduate Capstone Project for ECE 183DA-B
+This repository contains the software portion of my Undergraduate Capstone Project for ECE 183DA-B under Professor Ankur Mehta and Professor Jacob Rosen.

 ## Problem Statement and Goal
 A single conventional fire sprinkler pumps out 15 gallons of water per minute in an indiscriminate spray pattern, resulting in potentially catastrophic water damage to the contents of a room even after the fire has been extinguished.**This project's goal was to create a smart fire sprinkler to minimize water damage using computer vision and targeted extinguishing.** Please see our project elevator pitch below: